Making the Most of the Internet

 Would you like to help..?

 Would you like to help older people in your community get or do more online?
 We offer flexible volunteering opportunities based on your skills, interests and availability, aimed at meeting people's needs.
 Interested?
-Click the Find out more link for information.
+Click the Volunteer with us link for information.

 If you're the person that friends and family call when they have a query about a device or the internet, why not watch this short Age UK training video about being a Digital Buddy?
 It will give you some key information and skills to help inspire older people you know to make the most of technology.